-Baking soda is excellent for making your pearly whites shine.
-It works as a mild abrasive to remove yellow stains from your teeth.
-In addition, it helps remove plaque by neutralizing acids produced by the bacteria.
+Baking soda is excellent for making your pearly whites shine; it works as a mild abrasive to remove yellow stains from your teeth.
+In addition, it helps remove plaque by neutralizing acids produced by bacteria.

-You can simply put a little baking soda on your toothbrush along with your regular toothpaste.
+Simply put a little baking soda on your toothbrush along with your regular toothpaste.
 Brush your teeth as usual for 2 minutes.
-Do it once daily for a few days.
+Repeat once daily for a few days.

-Alternatively, prepare a homemade teeth whitener with 4 tablespoons of turmeric root powder, 2 teaspoons of baking soda and 3 tablespoons of extra-virgin coconut oil.
+Alternatively, prepare a homemade tooth whitener with 4 tablespoons of turmeric root powder, 2 teaspoons of baking soda, and 3 tablespoons of extra-virgin coconut oil.
 Mix all the ingredients thoroughly.
 Use a small amount of this paste to brush your teeth once daily for a few days.

-Note: Avoid excess use of baking soda as it can strip your teeth of its natural, protective enamel.
+Note: Avoid excessive use of baking soda as it can strip your teeth of their natural, protective enamel.

 - Relieves Sunburn and Sunburn Blisters

 During the summer, keep a box of baking soda handy.
-Due to its alkaline nature, baking soda has a soothing affect on sunburned skin, which helps relieve the itching and burning sensations.
+Because of its alkaline nature, baking soda has a soothing effect on sunburned skin, relieving the itching and burning sensations.
 It also has mild antiseptic and drying properties that help dry out sunburn blisters quickly.

 Alternatively, add ½ cup of baking soda to a bathtub filled with water.
-Stir well and soak yourself in this water for 10 to 15 minutes.
-After getting out of the bath, pat dry or allow your body to air dry.
+Stir well and enjoy a soak in this water for 10 to 15 minutes.
+After getting out of the bath, either pat yourself dry or allow your body to air dry.
 Do this once daily for a few days.

 - Improves Skin Complexion

-It is a good exfoliating agent that helps remove dead cells.
-In addition, it balances the pH level of the skin, which is very important to maintain even and clear skin.
+It is a good exfoliating agent that removes dead cells as it balances the pH level of the skin.
+This is very important in maintaining even and clear skin.

 Mix 1 to 2 teaspoons of baking soda with enough filtered water or rose water to make a paste.
 Apply the paste on your face.
-Allow it to sit for 1 minute, then gently rub it off using only the tips of your fingers.
+Allow it to sit for 1 minute, then gently rub it off using only your fingertips.
 Finally, wash with lukewarm water and pat dry to reveal brighter skin.
 Follow this remedy 1 or 2 times a week only.
 Make sure to moisturize your skin after using baking soda.

 - Treats Stained or Yellow Nails

-Stained nails can be unsightly, but baking soda can whiten your nails so you do not have to hide them in your pockets or gloves.
+Stained nails can be unsightly, but baking soda can whiten your nails so you don’t have to hide them in your pockets or gloves.
 Its bleaching and exfoliating properties help remove stains.

-Put ½ cup of water, 1 teaspoon of 3% hydrogen peroxide and 1 tablespoon of baking soda in a small bowl.
-Stir well, until the baking soda dissolves.
+Measure ½ cup of water, 1 teaspoon of 3% hydrogen peroxide, and 1 tablespoon of baking soda into a small bowl.
+Stir well until the baking soda dissolves.
 Dip your nails into the solution for 2 to 3 minutes.
 Repeat once every two weeks.

 Alternatively, mix 2½ tablespoons of baking soda and 1 tablespoon of 3% hydrogen peroxide to make a paste.
-Use a cotton swab to apply it on your nails.
-Wait 2 minutes before rinsing your nails with warm water.
+Use a cotton swab to apply the paste onto your nails.
+Wait 2 minutes before rinsing well with warm water.
 For best results, repeat once every 2 months.

 - Treats Body Odor

-Baking soda is one of the best natural deodorizers that help treat mild to severe body odor.
-It helps absorb moisture and sweat from the skin, thereby reducing body odor.
+Baking soda is one of the best natural deodorizers that helps treat mild to severe body odor.
+It helps by absorbing moisture and sweat from the skin, thereby reducing body odor.
 Being an antibacterial agent, it also helps kill bacteria that give rise to body odor.

-Combine ⅛ teaspoon of baking soda, 1 tablespoon of water and a few drops of any essential oil.
-Use a cotton ball to rub it on your underarms or areas where you sweat excessively.
+Combine ⅛ teaspoon of baking soda, 1 tablespoon of water, and a few drops of any essential oil.
+Use a cotton ball to rub it on your underarms or any areas where you sweat excessively.
 Use it regularly to fight body odor.